Intercategories: A framework for three-dimensional category theory: Duoidal categories

 If instead we consider pseudomonoids in the $2$-category of monoidal categories and lax monoidal functors we get categories equipped with two tensor products related by interchange morphisms.
 These morphisms express the fact that the second tensor is given by a lax functor with respect to the first, but could equally well be understood as saying that the first tensor is colax with respect to the second in a way that reminds us of the definition of bialgebra.
 This is the notion of {\em duoidal category} (or {\em $2$-monoidal category}).

 Duoidal categories have been studied (apart from {\em loc.\ cit.}) in \cite{BS,BCZ}, where many examples are given.

 Our notion of intercategory is partly modeled after this, so it will be no surprise that duoidal categories can be considered as special intercategories just as monoidal categories can be viewed as one-object bicategories.
-However, it is perhaps not in the first way one might think.
+However, it is perhaps not in the first way one might try.
+One could think that, as a monoidal category is a one-object bicategory, what we've got are two related bicategories sharing the same objects which are perhaps part of a Verity double category.
+This would translate into an intercategory with one object and identity transversal arrows.
+The horizontal and vertical arrows would be the objects of our duoidal category with horizontal and vertical composition given by the two tensors.
+A general cube might look something like